okta/okta.github.io/_source/_posts/2017-09-05-build-a-cryptocurrency-comparison-site-with-vuejs.md

 ---

-[Vue.js][] is a simple Javascript framework that lets you build dynamic front-end web applications.
+[Vue.js][] is a simple JavaScript framework that lets you build dynamic front-end web applications.
 Lots of people compare it to [React][] and [Angular][].

 As a back-end developer, and someone not incredibly experienced with frontend